OCT 21, 2024

 Intentionally or not, AI bots are being developed to have increasingly human-like traits.
 But do humans treat these agents as social beings?
 In the current study, researchers investigated whether people sympathize with human-like virtual AI agents as they do with other people.

-To do so, they recruited 244 participants for an online ball-tossing game experiment.
-In particular, they investigated how participants responded when they observed an AI virtual agent being either ostracized or fairly treated by another human while playing the game.
+To explore this, they recruited 244 participants for an online ball-tossing game.
+The setup was similar to a spacebar clicker game experiment, where participants could engage in repetitive actions while observing interactions between human and AI agents.
+In particular, they investigated how participants responded when they observed an AI virtual agent being either ostracized or fairly treated by another human during the game.

 'Fair treatment' and 'ostracization' were modeled by a non-participant human throwing the ball a fair number of times to the bot in some games while excluding it in others and only throwing the ball to the participant.
 The researchers compared the results from this interaction to those from human-human research on the same game.